Academy

 What do you want to achieve with your press release?

-2. "to improve weekly sales by getting local papers to cover our ..." then cool, that's a good start – keep reading!
+2. "to improve sales by getting local papers to cover our launch/product/new TikTok"

-#1 is the work of a publicist, and a junior one at that – no thought has gone into targeting or the goal that winning coverage will take us one step closer towards.
+#1 is the work of a publicist – and a pretty junior one at that.
+No thought has gone into targeting or the goal that winning coverage will take us one step closer towards.
 They've been hired to get coverage for a given story, possibly in a given publication, and they are running with it.
 (This story is also not uncommon with hubristic founders, who value getting their name in the paper over any tangible win for their organization.)

 #2 is better – the PR behind it knows what they want to achieve (increase sales) and has an idea of how they'll go about doing it (getting featured in local papers), but it's unclear if there is targeting beyond the general "local" audience and why those papers would be interested in covering a story that sounds like it may have sprouted from a CEO's hubris.

-Now with #3, we have a winner.
-This PR manager has not only narrowed down their audience to a niche, they have also found out where that audience gets its content – the radio.
+Now with #3, we have a winner!
+If this was your answer, please feel free to stop reading and just skip straight to the free press release template below 🏆 This PR manager has not only narrowed down their audience to a niche, they have also found out where that audience gets its content – the radio.
 Their goal is clearly to get more people to start using Spotify and ultimately have some of those convert into paying customers down the line, but their approach to this is well-researched and nuanced.

 By using podcasts as the bridge between what their target audience already enjoys (radio shows) and the lure they will use to entice them over to Spotify (podcasts), they've already landed on both the outlet type they can target with their press release and their angle.